What Are Fixed Rate Mortgages and How Do They Work?

 How to Calculate Fixed-Rate Mortgage Payments

 Now that you know what a fixed-rate mortgage is and how it functions, you might wonder how much it could cost you.
-If you are curious about what fixed-rate mortgage payments would look like at different home price points, for varying terms, you can break out pencil and paper or your phone’s calculator function and do the math.
+If you are curious about what fixed-rate mortgage payments would look like at different home price points, for varying terms, you use an online mortgage calculator or, for an even more detailed look at what you’ll pay each month, check out a mortgage calculator with taxes and insurance.

 When Is a Fixed-Rate Mortgage the Right Choice?

+Fixed-rate mortgages offer long-term predictability, which can be a must for those who need budget stability.
 Furthermore, fixed interest rates can be beneficial for those who plan to stay in their home for a longer period of time — say, at least seven to 10 years.

 Finally, if homebuyers suspect that interest rates are about to rise, a fixed-interest loan can be a good way to protect themselves from those increasing rates over time.